 This 25K took place at Carvins Cove near Roanoke, Virginia.
 It was held on the same day as the Conquer The Cove Trail Marathon, and both races began at 6:30 in the morning.
 Thunderstorms were forecast, but there was no rain during the race.
 Instead of rain, we had the most humidity I've ever tried to run in.
 By the end of this race, it felt like the humidity had pulled every single bit of energy out of my body.

 Part of what made this race so tough was that I made some seriously dumb decisions the night before the race.
 I'm used to having a fairly indulgent meal the night before a race, and I usually lean toward the carb-heavy side of what I'm comfortable eating.
 But the night before this race, for some reason, I made one of the stupidest pre-race decisions I've ever made.
-I took my girlfriend to a barbecue restaurant, where I ordered as much meat as I could.
+I went to a barbecue restaurant, where I ordered as much meat as I could.
 Then, that night, I didn't sleep well as all that spicy pork and beef rumbled in my gut.

 That barbecued meat sat in my stomach like a brick for all of race-day.
 My usual pre-race regimen that enables an easy trip to the bathroom did not work.
 The bathroom was a cold, unaccommodating place where I could do nothing functional.
 So, I worried throughout the race that I was going to have an ungodly digestive accident, and thank God that never happened, but preoccupation with the idea stayed in my head.